ermolushka/ermolushka.github.io/src/content/blog/data-capture-k8s.md

 - You need some specific format (unless, you do it on the backend side but it brings additional complexity)
 - You need only sample of data

-There is an open-source tool for this purposes called [goreplay](https://github.com/buger/goreplay).
+There is an open-source tool for these purposes called [goreplay](https://github.com/buger/goreplay).
 It's an amazing tool which allow you to setup data capture out of the box in a matter of a few commands.

 For example, if your endpoint is called `/predict` and is running on port `5000` you can easily put something like